juhuhn/TROPOMI_NO2_clustering/README.md

 ## Input Data
 The used data are listed below.

+1. Regional NO2 vertical / slant column density

-1. TROPOMI NO2 data
+    In this study, TROPOMI NO2 column data on three test regions are used.

-    For the regridded TROPOMI NO2 dataset, please refer to the following link: [TROPOMI NO2 column density dataset](https://data.4tu.nl/articles/_/16943725).
+    For the regridded TROPOMI NO2 datasets, please refer to the following link: [TROPOMI NO2 column density dataset](https://data.4tu.nl/articles/_/16943725).
 They are available in netCDF file format.

     - The dataset contains the processed data of open-source level-2 TROPOMI NO2 measurements on the Mediterranean Sea area, the Red Sea, and the Indian Ocean, publicly available via the Copernicus S5P hub (https://s5phub.copernicus.eu) and retrieved by TROPOspheric Monitoring Instrument (TROPOMI) on board the Copernicus Sentinel-5 Precursor satellite.
     - The dataset is regridded, day-averaged, and provided by Airbus Defence and Space Netherlands.
 That is, all irregularly gridded L2 data is interpolated on a regular grid defined in World Geodetic System 1984 (WGS84).
 In addition, if the same measurement pixel is available with valid data from a different point in time on the same day, the result contains multiple contributes of the same weight but with different scaled values, such that time averaging is performed as well.
     - The dataset has four variables: nitrogendioxide_tropospheric_column; nitrogendioxide_tropospheric_column_precision; nitrogendioxide_slant_column_density; nitrogendioxide_slant_column_density_precision.
     - Each variable is constructed in three dimensions: Time; Latitude; Longitude.

-2. Ship track count data
+2. Ship traffic information

-    For the spatial validation, normarlized ship track count data is used.
+    In this study, ship track count data is used for spatial validation.
 They are available in NumPy array file format.

     - The original ship track count data is published by Halpern et al. Spatial and temporal changes in cumulative human impacts on the world’s ocean spatial validation, *Nature Communications* **2015**, *6*, 7615. [https://doi.org/10.1038/ncomms8615](https://doi.org/10.1038/ncomms8615)
     - Regridded ship track count data are stored in NumPy array and separately stored per test region (the Mediterranean Sea area, the Red Sea, and the Indian Ocean).

-3. Global container throughput index
+3. Economic index

-    For the temporal validation, the RWI/ISL Container Throughput Input Index is used.
-They are available in Microsoft Excel format.
+    In this study, the Global Container Throughput Input Index is used for the temporal validation.
+They are available in Microsoft Excel format, published by  the Leibniz-Institut für Wirtschaftsforschung and the Institute of Shipping Economics and Logistics (RWI/ISL).

     - It is available from the webpage of Institute of Shipping Economics and Logistics: [RWI/ISL Container Throughput Input Index: Revival of global trade](https://www.isl.org/en/containerindex/april-2023).
     - One does not need to download the file in the local, since it is directly fetched by the notebook file while running using the downloadable link provided by the webpage.